 Pesky neck pain can interrupt life in the most annoying way.
 Self-help therapy too often tricks you into feeling better for a short time only for the pain to return.
-Rely on real help from the pain specialists at Thrive Integrated Health and get your life back today.
+Rely on real help from the pain specialists at Thrive Wellness Center and get your life back today.

 Neck Pain Q & A